 As a quick start you can read my blog post on practical tips to manage your stress of daily living.

 I realized nutrition plays such an important role in our health.
 Modern nutrition is a major contributor towards any illness.
 I am not just talking about the obvious such as junk and fast foods.
-What i saw that patients who were following the so called good diet, were not doing too well.
-For example, my diabetic patients, who followed the dietary guidelines – such as diet of American Diabetes association – continued to have elevated blood glucose levels.
+I observed that patients who were following so called good diets, were not doing too well.
+For example, my diabetic patients who followed the dietary guidelines – such as the diet from the American Diabetes Association – continued to have elevated blood glucose levels.

-Finally, I entertained the idea that the “dietary guidelines” may be flawed.
-And it turned out to be the case.
+Finally, I entertained the idea that the “dietary guidelines” may be flawed and that turned out to be the case.
 The concept of modern nutrition is based on calories.
 What is a calorie?
 A unit to measure thermal energy.
-Hence, it is a valid concept in a heat-generating plant or a chemistry laboratory.
-But, food is much more complex than the calories.
-In addition, human body processes food in a manner very different from a power plant.
-For example, you give same amount of calories to two different individuals, and you will see different effects in their bodies.
+Hence, it is a valid concept in a heat-generating plant or a chemistry laboratory, but food is much more complex than just calories.
+In addition, the human body processes food in a manner very different from a power plant.
+For example, if you give the same amount of calories to two different individuals, you will see different effects in their bodies.
 Even in the same person, a certain amount of calories has different effects on two different days or even different times of the same day.

 The third component of SNEM is a balance between exercise, rest and sleep and it varies from person to person.
 Too little as well as too much exercise can contribute to an illness.
 For example, if you are an overweight Type 2 diabetic, you need to do aerobic exercise every day for about 30 minutes to lose weight and control your blood sugars.
-On the other hand, a normal weight – or a thin – person with some autoimmune disorder such as type 1 diabetes or asthma, will do herself harm with so much exercise.
+On the other hand, a thin person with some autoimmune disorder such as Type 1 Diabetes or Asthma, will do herself harm with so much exercise.
 All she needs is regular walking and some stretches every day.
 In addition, rest – physical as well as mental – is equally important for our health.

 The fourth step of SNEVM is vitamins, mineral and essential oils.
 Unfortunately, most people are low in vitamins and minerals due to a variety of reasons.
 Subsequently, people suffer from physical, emotional and mental health issues.
-That’s why most individuals should take vitamins to stay healthy and to combat their illness.
+That’s why most individuals should take vitamins and minerals to stay healthy and to combat their illness.

 Sometimes, we need medications.
-However, modern medicine rely too heavily on them.
+However, modern medicine relies too heavily on them.
 Medications should be the last and not the first choice.
-Take medications only when necessary and stop them as soon as you don’t need them.
-Because every medicine carries a number of potential, serious side-effects.
+Take medications only when necessary and stop them as soon as you don’t need them, because every medicine carries a number of potential, serious side-effects.